tobega/tailspin-v0/README.md

 The syntax will mainly remain the same, but some things will be reworked from learnings in https://tobega.blogspot.com/2024/01/usability-in-programming-language.html

-The implementation will also be redone from scratch, aiming at using tree-sitter and graal-vm Truffle
+The implementation will also be redone from scratch, aiming at using incremental parsing (for a language server and a REPL) and graal-vm Truffle

 This repo still contains a working copy of the Tailspin evolution up until 2024-01-27.